 - in any aspect of local economic development and planning (for the MPhil in Planning, Growth and Regeneration)

 - real estate, banking, investment, finance or related areas (for the MPhil in Real Estate Finance)

-Applicants for the MSt in Real Estate part time masters programme will typically be expected to have a minimum of three years work experience in a relevant industry: finance, investment, real estate and the more general built environment professions.
+Students applying for The MSt in Real Estate part time masters programme will typically be expected to have a minimum of three years work experience in a relevant industry: in finance, investment, law, real estate and the more general built environment professions.
 For further information see the online prospectus: http://www.ice.cam.ac.uk/course/mst-real-estate

 You are not required to provide your CV if you are applying for any of the MPhil or the PhD course.
 However, if you feel that it will add important information to your application, you are welcome to upload it among your supporting documents.